Uzbek national identity: History

 The term "Uzbek" originally referred to the descendants of the several hundred thousand Turkic people led by Muhammad Shaybani at the start of the 16th century, who moved from the Qipchaq steppe to Central Asia.

 Before the Soviet-forced division of Central Asia in 1924, the Uzbek dynasties of Kokand, Bukhara, and Khiva governed territories where many peoples lived together, making ethnic boundaries difficult to define.
 Persian, which at the time was regarded as the primary educated language, was the court language at Bukhara and Kokand, even though the monarchs were Uzbeks.
 The idea of tying a region to a certain ethnic or language group was unfamiliar to the Muslims of Central Asia.
 At that time, while the terms Uzbek, Tajik, Kyrgyz, and Turkmen were recognized, they did not adequately describe the overlapping and shifting identities of the population.
 For these people, allegiances based on tribal, clan, local, or family ties were more significant than those based solely on ethnicity, since they had long intermixed.

 In the Turkestan Autonomous Soviet Socialist Republic, "Uzbek" started to refer to a larger group of people, a tendency likely started by the Russian Empire.
 It gradually became commonly accepted as an appropriate name for specific members of Turkic-speaking settled populations in Turkestan, apart from Turkmens, Kazakhs, and Kyrgyz.
-Chagatai, a region-wide, ethnically inclusive language language, gradually fell out of use after Central Asia was conquered by the Russians in the late 19th century.
+Chagatai, a region-wide, ethnically inclusive language, gradually fell out of use after Central Asia was conquered by the Russians in the late 19th century.
 It was replaced by other Turkic languages—such as Uzbek, Kazakh, and Turkmen—which had previously been regional varieties but were now recognized as literary languages for emerging ethno-national identities.
 The Uzbek national identity was first created by the Soviet Union, who founded Uzbekistan in 1924.
 When the Soviet Union established national and ethnic boundaries in Central Asia, many of the locals of what became Uzbekistan were unsure if they were Uzbeks, Tajiks or Kazakhs.
 In 1938, Chagatai was renamed as "Old Uzbek" under Soviet ideological directives, a shift that ultimately gave a misrepresented picture of the region's literary history.